Ragged Robin, one of the native wild flowers, re-establishing its presence at Eddrachilles

 We've moved entirely away from peat-based compost since 2018, developing our own using garden waste, wood chippings, kitchen peelings from the hotel, cardboard from deliveries, and seaweed harvested from the foreshore.

-Next to the car park stands our Polycrub—Shetland's answer to the polytunnel.
-Built from linked polycarbonate panels, it withstands our fiercest gales and lasts 30-40 years compared to conventional polytunnels' three-year polythene cycle.
+Next to the car park stands our Polycrub — Shetland's answer to the polytunnel.
+Built from linked polycarbonate panels, it withstands our fiercest gales and lasts 30-40 years compared to conventional polytunnels' three-year polythene cycle, a reduction in the burden for landfill waste.
+The black ribs are old piping from fish farm production, also diverted from landfill.
 Inside, raised beds produce tomatoes, courgettes, aubergines, salad leaves, and herbs.
 Unheated yet surprisingly warm, it allows fig trees to overwinter happily and has earned enthusiastic approval from Eddrachilles' cats.
-This summer, several toads took up residence—judging by their growth, it proved excellent hunting ground.
+Every summer, several toads take up residence—judging by their growth, it proves an excellent hunting ground.

 Legacy Planting

 Trees carry memory and meaning here.
 Snow Queen birches commemorate Fiona's sister Tricia.
 A copper beech honours Richard's mother.
-A Tai-haku "Great White" cherry welcomes our Japanese-American daughter-in-law Hiroko—this remarkable variety, thought extinct in Japan by the late 19th century, was rediscovered in a Sussex garden in the 1920s and eventually reintroduced to its homeland from Britain.
+A Tai-haku "Great White" acknowledges our connections to Japan.
+This remarkable variety, thought extinct in Japan by the late 19th century, was rediscovered in a Sussex garden in the 1920s and eventually reintroduced to its homeland from Britain.

 Guest suggestions have shaped the landscape too: a Royal Burgundy cherry for the late Queen's Platinum Jubilee, an oak for King Charles III's coronation.
-Volunteer rowans and hazels seed themselves wherever they find opportunity.
+Volunteer rowans and hazels seed themselves wherever they find opportunity reminding us of the resilience of Highlanders.
 Each new planting adds another layer to Eddrachilles' evolving story.
+What suggestions would you make?
+We really would love to know.

 An Ongoing Project